-78. Which of the following is not a function of ATP within the cell?
+- 78. Which of the following is not a function of ATP within the cell?

-A. All of these are functions of ATP within the cell.
+- A. All of the answer choices are functions of ATP within the cell.

-- B. Conduction of nerve impulses.
+- B. conduction of nerve impulses

-- C. Contraction of muscle cells.
+- C. contraction of muscle cells

-- D. Synthesis of macromolecules.
+- D. synthesis of macromolecules

-- E. Energy currency of the cell.
+- E. energy currency of the cell

-All of these are functions of ATP within the cell.
+All of the answer choices are functions of ATP within the cell.